 Differences Between Capital Lease vs Operating Lease

 A lease is a contractual agreement between the lessor (owner of the asset) and the lessee (rents the asset).
-In this contract, the lessor gives the right to use a property for a particular period and in return, the lessee gives series of payments known as lease payments.
+In this contract, the lessor gives the right to use a property for a particular period, and in return, the lessee gives series of payments known as lease payments.
 There are mainly two types of lease that are involved: capital lease and operating lease.
 A capital lease is also called a finance lease.
-Lessor can be any entity or company or any independent body or bank and institutions.
+Lessor can be any entity or company or any independent body or bank and institution.
 A lessee can be anything from transportation, Real Estate, Agriculture, Construction, etc.

-For a lease to be classified as a capital lease in U.S. GAAP any of the four conditions must be satisfied:
+For a lease to be classified as a capital lease in U.S. GAAP, any of the four conditions must be satisfied:

 - The term of the lease is greater than or equal to 75%of the useful life asset.
 In our example, tenure is 25 years, and suppose the useful life of the property is 20 years.
 So, 75% (20) = 15 years, which satisfies the condition so classified as a capital lease.

 - A transfer of ownership at the end of the tenure.

 - An option to purchase the asset at a discounted price at the end of the tenure.
 For IFRS, there are one more criteria to evaluate it as a capital lease.